fwenzel/django-gearman/README.md

 you probably want to run this in a _screen_ session or similar.

 ### Task queues
-Queues are virtual abstract layer built on top of gearman tasks.
-The easy way of describing it is the following example: Let's say, you have task for fetching e-mails from the server, some task for sending the emails and one more task for sending the SMS via sms gateway.
-The problem you may encounter is that the email fetching tasks may effectively 'block' the worker (in a sense, that there will be so many of them (or they will be so time-taking for that matter) that no other task will be able to pass through).
-Of course one solution would be to add more workers (via -w parameter), but it can be a short-time win.
-You can use queues instead.
+Queues are a virtual abstraction layer built on top of gearman tasks.
+An easy way to describe it is the following example: Imagine you have a task for fetching e-mails from the server, another task for sending the emails and one more task for sending SMS via an SMS gateway.
+A problem you may encounter is that the email fetching tasks may effectively "block" the worker (there could be so many of them, it could be so time-consuming, that no other task would be able to pass through).
+Of course, one solution would be to add more workers (via the ``-w`` parameter), but that would only temporarily solve the problem.
+This is where queues come in.

-The first thing to do is to pass a queue into job description, like that:
+The first thing to do is to pass a queue name into the job description, like
+this:

     @gearman_job(queue="my-queue-name")
     def some_job(some_arg):
         pass

-You may then proceed to starting the worker that is bound to the specific queue:
+You may then proceed to starting the worker that is bound to the specific
+queue:

     python manage.py gearman_worker -w 5 -q my-queue-name

-Be aware of the fact, that when you don't specify the queue name, the worker will take care of all of the tasks.
+Be aware of the fact that when you don't specify the queue name, the worker will take care of all tasks.

 Clients
 -------